udacity/create-your-own-adventure/english/explore-outside/talk-child/talk-child.md

 You walk towards the green child fishing and yell out, "Hello!".
-The child looks towards with red glaring eyes.
+The child looks towards you with red glaring eyes.

 Do you: